busatmd021/COMPUTER-VISION/README.md

 # 📄 **Assignment 3 – Neural Network for Computer Vision using PyTorch**

 This assignment focuses on constructing and training a simple neural network using PyTorch for a basic computer vision task.
 It also includes a concise report analyzing the model’s performance and architecture decisions.
-&nbsp;
-&nbsp;

 ## 🔍 **What’s Included**